CSteinhardt153/pulsatile-prediction-code/README.md

 - _simulation_demo.m_ gives a basic code for changing the pulse parameter (pulse rate and pulse amplitude) and running an experiment on an afferent with given regularity for a given length of time.<br>

   If run_mode = “override,” use _set_override_v2.m_ - to change any basic stimulation parameters, neuron properties, or trial timing properties.<br>

-- *run_chosen_expt_3_3_22.m* is references, which includes built-in experiments used in a variety of previous work and this paper. <br>

-    <p>Experimental paradigms are changed by changing expt_num: <br>
+- *run_chosen_expt_3_3_22.m* is referenced, which includes built-in experiments used in a variety of previous work and this paper.
+Experimental paradigms are changed by changing expt_num:
   - expt_num = []  - case of any pulse parameter combination or DC mode (as used in previous paper) on particular afferent Can use this mode to get spike and pulse times
-     - 1. Uses same pulse rate parameters as in Mitchell at all but expects multiple test Is.
+  - [1] Uses same pulse rate parameters as in Mitchell at all but expects multiple test Is.
 (Override can change the pulse rate and pulse amplitude anyways and override this but save out blocked firing rates per same pulse rate and pulse amplitude condition.
-     - 2. Same as 1 except set to use exact Mitchell experiment best match I-value for pulse block experiment with same pulse rate at Mitchell (2016) from Steinhardt, C. R., & Fridman, G. Y. (2020).
+  - [2] Same as 1 except set to use exact Mitchell experiment best match I-value for pulse block experiment with same pulse rate at Mitchell (2016) from Steinhardt, C. R., & Fridman, G. Y. (2020).
 Predicting response of spontaneously firing afferents to prosthetic pulsatile stimulation.
 In 2020 42nd Annual International Conference of the IEEE Engineering in Medicine & Biology Society (EMBC) (pp. 2929-2933).
 IEEE.
-     - 3. Designed to test any pulse rate and pulse amplitude parameter combination and run in parallel for speed
+  - [3] Designed to test any pulse rate and pulse amplitude parameter combination and run in parallel for speed
-     - 4. Same as 3 but with setting for Mitchell parameters
+  - [4] Same as 3 but with setting for Mitchell parameters
-     - 5. Pulse modulation experiments.
+  - [5] Pulse modulation experiments.
 Can be set for pulse amplitude modulation or pulse rate modulation.
 Uses the _pulse_modulator.m_ to design the base pulse modulation waveform
-     - 6. Used to try any pulse rate and amplitude combination and save out data most useful for getting PFRS and related spike timing information for this paper.
+  - [6] Used to try any pulse rate and amplitude combination and save out data most useful for getting PFRS and related spike timing information for this paper.
 Plots PA v.
 FR and PR v.
 FR plots for multiple combinations

     <p>Expts 1-4 were originally designed for Steinhardt & Fridman (2020).
 For any experiments not with reference to Mitchell et all (2016) expt.num = [], 3, 5, or 6 was used in this paper.<br>